getml/reflect-cpp/docs/field_syntax.md

 which are otherwise impossible.
 It also allows for functionalities like `rfl::replace`, `rfl::as` or interactions with `rfl::NamedTuple` which we will see later in the documentation.

+There are a two things you have to keep in mind:

+1) If you annotate *some* of the fields using either `rfl::Field`, then you must annotate *all* of them using one of these two.
+2) If you are combining structs using `rfl::Flatten`, then they structs combined like this must either be annotated or not.

 You can initilize your struct like this:

 ```cpp